junip/react-unsplash/README.md

 ```
 npm i --save unsplash-js
 ```
+## Creating a developer account

+To access the Unsplash API, first [register](https://unsplash.com/developers) as a developer.

+## Registering your application

+Once your account has been registered for the API, log in -> go to the Developers page -> Go to "Your Applications"->  "New Application" and fill in the required details.

 SignUp or Login in [Unsplash](https://unsplash.com).
 Go to API/devlopers ->  Documentation.
 Then Register your app to get the API key and secret.

+## API Usage
 Make a new `.env` file and do the following

 ```